jlobrant/mlopsdemov2/README.md

 az rest --method POST --uri $devgraphuri --body $devgraphbody
 ```

-After this step, you will see the credential configured as the screenshot below
+After this step, you will see the credential configured on Azure Portal, under App Registrations.
+Select the Service Principal your have just created and select certificates & secretes in the left menu as the screenshot below:
 ![image](https://user-images.githubusercontent.com/31459994/192126260-6bba566c-9abf-45f4-94f7-e45682212dca.png)

 Repeat this step for the Test and Prod Apps